 The FTZs at the port facilitate entrepot trade and promote the handling of transshipment cargo.
 They offer free 72-hour storage for import/export of conventional and containerized cargo and 140-day free storage for transshipment/re-export cargo.

 There are many warehouse space options available in Singapore.
 Some of the more popular ones are located close to the port and within easy reach of the airport and the Jurong industrial hub.
-These include the Tanjong Pagar, Alexandra and Pasir Panjang Distriparks which are home to many established multinationals.
-The distriparks, in varying designs and size, cater to Central Distribution Center operators, manufacturers, traders, freight forwarders and others. http://www.customs.gov.sg/leftNav/trad/dir/Licensed+Premises+for+Zero+GST+Goods.html
+These include the Tanjong Pagar, Alexandra and Pasir Panjang distriparks which are home to many established multinationals.
+The distriparks, in varying designs and sizes cater to Central Distribution Center operators, manufacturers, traders, freight forwarders and others.
+The Singapore Customs website maintains a list.

 Return to top

-SPRING currently participates in a number of international or regional fora such as the Pacific Area Standards Congress (PASC), Asia Pacific Economic Cooperation (APEC) Sub-Committee on Standards & Conformance (SCSC), ASEAN Consultative Committee for Standards & Quality (ACCSQ), and Pacific Accreditation Cooperation (PAC).
+Enterprise Singapore participates in a number of international or regional fora such as the Pacific Area Standards Congress (PASC), Asia Pacific Economic Cooperation Sub-Committee on Standards & Conformance (APEC SCSC), ASEAN Consultative Committee on Standards & Quality (ACCSQ), and Pacific Accreditation Cooperation (PAC).

-SPRING also administers the SPRING’s Business Excellence (BE) Initiative which helps organizations strengthen their management systems and processes for high performance.
+Enterprise Singapore also administers the Business Excellence (BE) initiative which helps organizations enhance their management systems and processes to improve performance.
 By adopting the internationally-benchmarked BE framework, organizations achieve key certification milestones and can also vie for the prestigious BE awards.
-The BE framework is aligned with excellence frameworks adopted for the US Malcolm Baldrige National Quality Award, EFQM (European Foundation for Quality Management) Excellence Award, Japan Quality Award and the Australian Business Excellence Awards.
-More information on the Business Excellence Initiative can be found at http://www.spring.gov.sg/qualitystandards/be/pages/business-excellence-initiative.aspx

-The Singapore Standardisation Program is set up by SPRING to develop and promote Singapore Standards and International Standards which are important to Singapore.
-It establishes and publishes Singapore Standards by publication in the Government Gazette.
-SPRING is a member body of the International Organization for Standardization (ISO) and also a member body of the International Electrotechnical Commission (IEC) through the Singapore National Committee of the IEC.
+The Singapore Standardization Programme is administered by Enterprise Singapore to develop and promote Singapore Standards and International Standards which are important to Singapore.
+We publish Singapore Standards by announcement in the Government Gazette.
+Enterprise Singapore is a member body of the International Organization for Standardization (ISO) and also a member body of the International Electrotechnical Commission (IEC) through the Singapore National Committee of the IEC.

-The Singapore Accreditation Council has signed a number of accreditation related multilateral mutual recognition arrangements (MRAs/MLAs).
+The SAC had signed a number of accreditation-related multilateral mutual recognition arrangements (MRAs/MLAs).
 These include:

-Singapore became the first country in Asia, and the third in the world (after the European Union and Canada), to operate a Mutual Recognition Arrangement (MRA) on telecom equipment certification with the U.S. The MRA provides for direct entry of telecommunications into either market without the need for additional testing and certification.
+Singapore operates a MRA on telecom equipment certification with the United States.
+The MRA provides for direct entry of telecommunications into either market without the need for additional testing and certification.
 Under the Asian Pacific Economic Cooperation (APEC) Telecommunications MRA implemented between the U.S. and Singapore, products can be tested and certified in the United States for conformance with Singapore's technical requirements.
-A list of the recognized U.S. testing and certification agencies can be found at: http://www.ida.gov.sg/regulations-licensing-and-consultations/licensing/licences/licence-for-the-sale-of-telecommunication-equipment/equipment-registration-framework/testing-laboratories-and-certification-bodies-recognised-by-ida
+A list of the recognized U.S. testing and certification agencies can be found at: https://www.imda.gov.sg/regulations-licensing-and-consultations/licensing/licences/licence-for-the-sale-of-telecommunication-equipment/equipment-registration-framework/testing-laboratories-and-certification-bodies-recognised-by-ida